 Do people still use cash registers?

 People still use cash registers, particularly in small businesses and certain industries where cash transactions remain common.
-Their simplicity and affordability make them particularly appealing for businesses with limited budgets or those operating in environments where digital systems may be impractical.
+Their simplicity and affordability make them especially appealing for businesses with limited budgets or those operating in environments where digital systems may be impractical.
 Nonetheless, most retailers use modern POS systems that incorporate cash drawers into their hardware.

 Final Thoughts